Potassium spatial buffering: Kir channel

 Kir channels are categorized into seven major subfamilies, Kir1 to Kir7, with a variety of gating mechanisms.
 Kir3 and Kir6 are primarily activated by intracellular G-proteins.
 Because they have a relatively low open-probability compared to the other families, they have little impact on potassium buffering.
 Kir1 and Kir7 are mainly expressed in epithelial cells, such as those in the kidney, choroid plexus, or retinal pigment epithelium, and have no impact on spatial buffering.
 Kir2, however, are expressed in brain neurons and glial cells.
 Kir4 and Kir5 are, along with Kir2, located in Muller glia and play important roles in potassium siphoning.
 There are some discrepancies among studies on expression of these channels in the stated locations.

 Panglial syncytium

 The panglial syncytium is a large network of interconnected glial cells, which are extensively linked by gap junctions.
 The panglial syncytium spreads through central nervous system where it provides metabolic and osmotic support, as well as ionic regulation of myelinated axons in white matter tracts.
 The three types of macroglial cells within network of panglial syncytium are astrocytes, oligodendrocytes, and ependymocytes.
 Originally it was believed that there was homologous gap junction between oligodendrocytes.
-It was later found through untrastructural analysis that gap junctions do not directly link adjacent oligodendrocytes, rather it gap junctions with adjacent astrocytes, providing secondary pathway to nearby oligodendrocytes.
-With direct gap junction between myelin sheaths to surrounding astrocytes, excess potassium and osmotic water directly enters astrocyte syncytium, where it downstream to astrocyte endfeet at capillaries and the glia limitans.
+It was later found through ultrastructural analysis that gap junctions do not directly link adjacent oligodendrocytes, rather it gap junctions with adjacent astrocytes, providing secondary pathway to nearby oligodendrocytes.
+With direct gap junction between myelin sheaths to surrounding astrocytes, excess potassium and osmotic water directly enters astrocyte syncytium, where it passively spreads downstream to astrocyte endfeet processes at capillaries and the glia limitans.